 AC Benson recalled: ‘My father arranged from ancient sources a little service for Christmas Eve – nine carols and nine tiny lessons, which were read by various officers of the Church, beginning with a chorister, and ending, through the different grades, with the Bishop.’
 The suggestion had come from G. H. S. Walpole, later Bishop of Edinburgh.

 Almost immediately other churches adapted the service for their own use.
 A wider frame began to grow when the service was first broadcast in 1928 and, with the exception of 1930, it has been broadcast annually, even during the Second World War, when the ancient glass (and also all heat) had been removed from the Chapel and the name of King’s could not be broadcast for security reasons.
-Sometime in the early 1930s the BBC began broadcasting the service on overseas programmes.
-It is estimated that there are millions of listeners worldwide, including those to Radio Four in the United Kingdom.
-In recent years it has become the practice to broadcast a digital recording on Christmas Day on Radio Three, and since 1963 a shorter service has been filmed periodically for television.
-Recordings of carols by Decca and EMI have also served to spread its fame.
+In 1932 the BBC began broadcasting the service on overseas programmes.
+It is estimated that there are millions of listeners worldwide, including those to BBC Radio Four in the United Kingdom.
+In recent years it has become the practice to broadcast a repeat digital recording on Christmas Day on Radio Three.

 In these and other ways the service has become public property.
 From time to time the College receives copies of services held, for example, in the West Indies or the Far East and these show how widely the tradition has spread.
 The broadcasts, too, have become part of Christmas for many far from Cambridge.

 One correspondent writes that he heard the service in a tent on the foothills of Everest; another, in the desert.
 Many listen at home, busy about their own preparations for Christmas.
 Visitors from all over the world are heard to identify the Chapel as ‘the place where the Carols are sung’.